 China Cove, Point Lobos State Natural Reserve

 Point Lobos right off the Cabrillo Highway has an amazing ocean setting.
-The state reserve is small enough to easily to explore on foot.
+The state reserve is small enough to easily be explored on foot.
 You can drive in the nature reserve, park your car and take short hikes, the most popular of which are the Cypress Grove Trail, the Sea Lion Point Trail and the Bird Island Trail.

 These photos are from the Bird Island Trail in the southernmost part of the reserve, and I can tell you that we enjoyed this hike.
-First there was a seal colony, mothers nursing their pups and hunting for fish in the waters in between, to feed themselves.
+First there was a seal colony, mothers nursing their pups and hunting for fish in the shallow waters.

-Walking on there was the Bird Island with a shorebird colony, a beautiful sight at a distance but very noisy when you get closer.
+Walking on there was the Bird Island with a shorebird colony, a beautiful sight at a distance but very noisy at a closer distance

 Point Lobos State Natural Reserve shorebirds, California

 And we also spotted a whale, really!
 A big one and quite close to the shore.
-Our first whale in California!
+Our first whale in California and our first whale ever!

 Cypress Grove Trail